SabirIvaN/task_manager-project/README.md

 Link to the: https://php-project-master-8kpyhisdvzh.herokuapp.com.

-## Development setup
+## Local installation

-1. Run `make install` to install dependencies, generate .env file and app key.
+1. If you are installing the project locally run `make install` to install dependencies, generate .env file and app key.
-2. Run `make db` to install to create SQLite database and perform migrations.
-3. Run `make seed` if you want to seed the database.
+2. Run `make seed` if you want to seed the database.
-4. Run `make run` to launch default web server — http://localhost:8000.
+3. Run `make run` to launch default web server — http://localhost:8000.
-5. Run `make lint` to run linter and tests.
+4. Run `make lint` to run linter and tests.

+## Global installation on Heroku

+1. Make a fork of the project.
+2. Create an app.
+3. Create a database.
+4. Create environment variables.
+5. To reset the database, use `make seed` in your Heroku CLI.